|

 The M1

-Abrams is powered by Avco Lycoming (now Honeywell) AGT1500 gas
+Abrams is powered by an Avco Lycoming (now Honeywell) AGT1500 gas

-intervals significantly longer than of diesel engines, however is
+intervals significantly longer than those of diesel engines.
+However

 troublesome to maintain and has very high fuel consumption comparing

 with diesels.
-Engine can be replaced in field conditions within 30
+The engine can be replaced in field conditions within 30

 minutes.
-Vehicle can be fitted with mine plow and mine roller
+The tank can be fitted with mine plow and mine roller

 attachments.